2021 – 2025 (expected)

 Conferences, Workshops and Talks

 ‘Inheriting Empire and Wealth: Baring Brothers and the Baring family in the nineteenth century’.
-Forthcoming paper at Slavery and the City Conference.
+Forthcoming paper at Slavery and the City Conference (invited speaker).
 Lloyd’s, London.
 10 November 2023.

-‘Inheriting Empire and Art: Embedding narratives of the enslaved in the acquisition history of London’s National Gallery’.
-Forthcoming paper at Victoria and Albert Museum Provenance Research Seminar.
+‘Juno, Mary Katz, and the many unnamed: Embedding narratives of colonised individuals in the history of art collections’.
+Forthcoming paper at Victoria and Albert Museum Provenance Research Seminar (invited speaker).
 V&A Museum, London.
 18 July 2023.

 ‘Collecting and Displaying Empire: Burton’s Rehang in London’s National Gallery, 1876’.
 Forthcoming paper at Encounter, Race, and Representation: Painting Empire in the ‘Long’ Nineteenth Century Workshop.
 Society for Global Nineteenth-Century Studies, Singapore.
 20 June 2023.